FAQ: Increase in tuition fees

 I am already a student at BFH.
 Do the new tuition fees apply to me?

 The higher tuition fees will apply to all those studying at BFH in the 2026/27 autumn semester.
-An exceptional transitional provision applies to foreign students: those that started their degree programme at BFH before the autumn semester 2026/27 will now pay fees of CHF 1,050 until the completion of the respective bachelor or master’s degree programme.
-In accordance with the Regulation Governing Bern University of Applied Sciences, switching from a bachelor to a master’s programme is classified as starting a new degree programme, which is why the new fees (CHF 2,550) apply in this case.
+An exceptional transitional provision applies to international students who are already enrolled: those that started their degree programme at BFH before the autumn semester 2026/27 will pay fees of CHF 1,050 from the autumn semester 2026/27 onwards until the completion of the respective bachelor or master’s degree programme.
+If a student transfers to a different degree programme within BFH (this includes switching from a bachelor’s to a master’s degree programme), it must be determined whether the fee of CHF 2550 applies or whether the fee supplement does not apply, in the same way as for new admissions to BFH.
+For details see factsheet.

 On 19 November 2025, Bern’s Cantonal Government decided to increase university tuition fees.
 This means BFH is implementing a cantonal government decision by increasing tuition fees.
-In addition to the increase, it also adopted a transitional provision for foreign students.
-This applies to foreign students who began their degree programme at BFH before 2026/27.
+Besides the rise in fees, it has also approved a transitional arrangement for international students who began their degree programme at BFH before 2026/27.

 The new tuition fees are more than I can afford.
 What are my options?